rajmanna-dev/PicTube/README.md

 ## 💻 Testing

-Make sure that the application is not returning any errors on runtime.
-Please run and test the application on your local machine before making PR by providing .JPG, .PNG and .JPEG image files as input.
+Make sure that the after running the application no errors in the console.
+Please run and test the application on your local machine before making PR by providing .JPG, .PNG and .JPEG image files as an input.